 A lash growth serum is always recommended.
 This will help grow new lashes, and let those already long lashes get a bit longer.
 These serums can be a bit pricey, but a solid result is worth the cost.
 They can run from $80-$150.
 Use until your lashes have grown out strong and healthy – 60 to 90 days is usually recommended.

 If you have had an allergic reaction to the lash adhesive then you will need an alternative to lash extensions.
 Your lash artist can and should offer an alternative service for this very occasion.
 Strip lashes, also known as false lashes, may be a suitable option.
 Strip lashes are meant to be applied on a daily basis.
 They can be easy to apply, but are sometimes a bit trickier until you get the correct look and size that works for you.
 Strip lashes come in many looks from natural to the most dramatic and everything in between.
 Ask your lash artist to give you direction on which lashes would be suitable for you.

 I usually put them on my clients who cannot wear lash extensions after I remove the extensions.
 I have found that after wearing extensions my clients feel a bit bare if they leave without anything.
 They feel a little sad, and now have to resume the mascara part of their beauty routine.

 I hope this has answered some of your questions on the cost, care and maintenance of the beauty treatment that is eyelash extensions!
-All that’s left to do now is go and get your full-set!
 If you would like to know more about these topics, please ask away in the comments section below.
 We love to hear from you!